 A2.49 The sign of elongation describes the relationship between fibre shape and vibration direction and the effect this has on the optical properties.
 The two available vibration orientations are parallel to the long axis and perpendicular to it.
-If the high RI vibration plane (slow ray) is parallel to the long axis, then the fibre is described as positive (or length slow); if the low RI vibration plane (fast ray) is parallel to the long axis, the fibre is described as negative (or length fast).
+If the high Rl vibration plane (slow ray) is parallel to the long axis, then the fibre is described as positive (or length slow); if the low Rl vibration plane (fast ray) is parallel to the long axis, the fibre is described as negative (or length fast).
 The sign of elongation is determined using crossed polars and a compensator whose vibration directions are at 45° to the principal planes of polarisation in the microscope.
 The 'slow' and/or 'fast' vibration directions are indicated on the compensator (the exact notation depends on the manufacturer and age of the compensator).
 It should only be used for fibres showing grey or white interference colours in crossed polar mode when they are also aligned at 45° to the polarisation planes in the microscope.
 When the 'slow' directions of the fibre and the first-order red plate coincide, the overall retardation is added and the interference colour increases to second-order blue.
-When the slow directions are at right angles to each other, the retardation of the fibre subtracts from that of the plate and the interference colour reduces to first-order yellow.
-The first-order red plate causes confusing results for fibres with interference colours above first-order white.
+When the slow directions are at right angles to each other, the retardation of the fibre subtracts from that of the plate and the interference colour reduces to first-order white.